coloradorca/SeleniumApply/README.md

 ---

 So you’re looking for a job?
 The aggregated position listings on job boards are a perfect place to apply for each job methodically and sequentially.
 Selenium WebDriver Auto Apply is a program that automates filtering search criteria, sending a note to a hiring manager, and clicking submit.
-This is not my original idea.
-A bud of mine created something similar.
-Max Caudle (Maison Caiby) mentioned this idea, and here is his [repo](https://github.com/MasonCaiby/auto_app).
-But I had a couple issues with ripping off his code and using it myself.
-First He wrote his app in Python, I have a limited understanding of Python and I like to understand what is going on.
-Second, Angel.co has since changed their website, so his code is outdated.

 The two main reasons I wrote this program are: